aprilsourz/AF-fullstack-project-backend/README.md

 # To Do List API

-An API built for a to do list app.
+An API built for my to do list app.
+This project is for General Aseembly WDI project 2.

 It has authentication, allowing the user to sign in, sign out, sign up, and change password.

 The API will allow for the creation of new list items, editing existing list items, deleting list items, and will get all the list items for the associated user when they sign in.